 - The good point is that the railway connection is pretty close to the initial tile thus you will be able to plan your rails on the earliest stages.

 - There is a nice place with a lot of rocks in the water which may be good to build some part next to it.

-A couple of rivers connected to a big lake.
+A couple of rivers are connected to a big lake.
 Your starting tile is on the bank of one of those rivers.
-A couple of hills, an interesting initial highway setup and a sufficient amount of flat space.
+A couple of hills, an interesting initial highway setup, and a sufficient amount of flat space.

-It is important to know that this map has the European theme which means you will have nice European low residential buildings and more but you won’t have skyscrapers.
+It is important to know that the Foggy Hills Cities Skylines map has a European theme which means you will have nice European low residential buildings and more but you won’t have skyscrapers.
 To change this you will have to switch district style to Vanilla manually.
-Or choose another map of one of these Cities Skylines map themes: temperate, boreal or tropical.
+Or choose another map of one of these map themes: temperate, boreal, or tropical.